 - Be sure to use a container with high sides or the oatmeal will boil over when you get to the end of the cooking time.

-- Remove oatmeal and add Adams 100% Natural Peanut butter . letting it melt for a minute or so and then stirring into the oatmeal. ( Always use chunky peanut butter)
+- Remove oatmeal and add Adams 100% Natural Peanut butter (affiliate link) or your favorite peanut butter.
+Let it melt for a minute or so and then stir into the oatmeal.
+(I always use chunky peanut butter)

 - Sprinkle with ground cinnamon if desired.

 - Recipe can be cut in half or increased as desired.

 Amount Per Serving: Calories: 274Total Fat: 18gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 0mgSodium: 456mgCarbohydrates: 23gFiber: 5gSugar: 2gProtein: 10g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.